And you may ask yourself, "Well... how did I get here?"

 -Mike the listener

 The most fulfilling things I did while I worked in radio was to design and project manage the building of the CHEZ Radio group complex.
 We had grown to 5 stations when we were forced to relocate by a greedy landlord from the long standing 126 York Street in the colourful Byward Market.
 I have always loved architecture and I am also a bit of a handy man so I was taken off the air and entrusted with the responsibility of design and project management of the new facility.
 To this day I am proud to say we built the most comprehensive broadcast facility in the city on time and on budget.
 It was a crowning moment for me.
 Within 3 years CHEZ was purchased by Rogers Inc. who then decided to sell the property to a condo developer.
 I remember watching the wrecking ball tear into my beautiful dream.
-It was a type of karmic closure for me.
+It was karmic closure for me.
+Radio was now behind me.
 I have the love and trust of Chuck Azzerello to thank for my great years at CHEZ and the chance to build this incredible media campus.
-Even though my building did not survive the Rogers accountants, it gave me the courage to build our own family home afterwards.
+Even though my building did not survive the Rogers accountants, it provided me the courage to design/build our own family home afterwards.
 Colleen and I thought about it for a long time and after a few false starts, we were able to find the right lot and come up with a design we could both love.
 By the time this home project began I was a few years into Galaxie.
 It was a hugely busy time in my career as I got to be the live OnCam announcer for the 2003 Juno Awards with Shania Twain, which turned out to be my audition to be announcer for the Ottawa Senators.

 Go Sens Go